uclaacm/hack-curriculum/stackschool/2-databases/README.md

 ## 2.7 Testing

 ## 2.8 Organization

+[^a]: That is, 8 x 10<sup>21</sup> bits.
+To put that into perspective, the typical hard drive is 1 terabyte in size.
+It would take 100 billion of these to store all of this data.

 [^1]: Giving a program read access to a file allows it to open the file and access its contents.
 Giving a program write access allows the program to modify the contents of a file.